SaiSathwikAnchuri/Saisathwik-s-Portfolio/README.md

 Welcome to your project!
-This guide will help you understand how to edit, run, and deploy your application, focusing on standard development workflows outside of the Lovable platform.
+This guide provides a clear and organized overview of how to edit, run, and deploy your application.
+All steps are neatly formatted for easy reading and quick reference.

-Project Information
+📦 Project Information
+Repository:
-Repository: Use your project's GitHub repository URL.
+Replace this with your GitHub repository URL.

-How to Edit Your Code
+✏️ How to get the Code
 You have several options for editing your application:

-1. Work Locally with Your IDE
+1. Work Locally With Your IDE
-To develop locally on your computer:
-To develop locally on your computer:

 Clone the repository:

-text
+bash
 git clone <YOUR_GIT_URL>
 Navigate to the project directory:

-text
+bash
 cd <YOUR_PROJECT_NAME>
 Install dependencies:

-text
+bash
 npm i
 Start the development server:

-text
+bash
 npm run dev
+Note:
 Make sure you have Node.js and npm installed.
 You can use nvm to manage Node versions.

 2. Edit Directly on GitHub